ablyamitsaini/ewheelers_V9.1.1/readme.txt

     .
 Basic updates for design and email template labels.
 	.
 CMS layout preview in Add/Edit Content Pages popup.
 	.
 Added filter to refine search listing based on user on products listing page in admin section.
+	.
+Move product to Wishlist from cart listing.

 Fixes :
 	.
 Optimized page load time.